Contact details

 Teaching

-My position at LMH involves teaching all aspects of the undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year).
+My position at LMH involves teaching the whole undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year).
 I hold tutorials for small groups of students where we discuss the lecture course material in detail and expand on their understanding.
-We also meet in larger groups for problems classes to cover the more numerical aspects of each topic, and I offer thematic revision classes to prepare each group of students for their respective exams.
+We also meet in larger groups for thematic revision classes to prepare each group of students for their respective exams.

 Selected publications